How much is this going to cost?

 Books are non-standard.
 Every book has unique issues, evaluated as a whole to determine the best and most cost-effective treatment.
 Sometimes a very simple repair is all that’s needed. such as repair of worn areas and cleaning (like this).
 A book with a badly damaged cloth or leather cover may need rebinding.
 If the cover is all right, but the pages are loose, the pages can be repaired and replaced in the original cover.
 Old books have the patina of age, perhaps with wonderful designs, tooling, marbled endpapers, or other fine details that are simply not practical to replicate in a new binding.
 This is where a careful, conservative restoration is appropriate to preserve these wonderful elements.

 For repair estimates and advice, the best thing is to email me with a description and a medium-resolution photo of your book.
 Include the book name, author, and date of publication.
 You can also call me - if we can’t figure it out over the phone, we can arrange an inspection.
-At this time, I am not charging for estimates.
-I may have to change one, if there is undiscovered damage which comes to light during the repair, but I’ll contact you first to discuss it and decide on a course of action.
+Send email to firstname.lastname@example.org.